 As soon as Winter hits, there is one thing I crave.
 Soup.
 It’s warming, almost insulating properties feel like a hug on the inside.
 Whether it be a smooth, blitzed soup or a chunky textured version, it is my food of choice, seeing me through the short, wind blown days of our coldest season.
 Today I share with you my Warming Winter Vegetable Soup.
-Developed specifically to battle cold viruses and yet be thoroughly enjoyable to eat.

 Since this soup is a comforting and warming, adding freshly sliced mild red chili and spring onions to the top provides a burst of freshness.
 Almost a zesty burst hits the tongue when warming and cold hits.
 Not only does the addition of fresh parsley look good, it also provides extra Vitamin C!